qwertykeith/DotNetCoreTypescriptGenExample/README.md

 # Nswag C#->Typescript generator

 This is a quick and dirty example of a .net core react app that will generate a typescript clients for your api when you save anything, not need to build.
-I'm this could be improved a lot.. but felt the need to share the awesomeness.
+I'm sure this could be improved a lot.. but this was so easy to get going I felt the need to share the awesomeness.

 Note: I haven't tested this on any external build servers yet.. not sure what will happen there